WojciechMatuszewski/programming-notes/system-design-and-architecture/solidbook.md

 -   The world is not all sunshine and rainbows – most people are not aware of the concept of _software craftsmanship_.
 So the question becomes: _how do I get the buy-in I need to practice its principles_?
     -   Since _money rules the world_, you have to showcase how practicing TDD or XP **makes or saves money in the long term**.

+## A 5000ft View of Software Design

+-   To be a good _architect_, you have to understand the _low-level details_ of the system.

+    -   You **cannot be a good engineer without understanding the _high-level_ details**
+    -   If you do not understand them, you will turn into the _tactical tornado_ programmer.
+Not a good place to be.

+-   **Understanding the _high-level_ details of the applications will enable you to cater to customers better**.

+-   Khalil shows a "map" of _software design_.
+There is a lot to learn!

+-   Keep in mind that, **any additions to your code, even when using the "best" _design pattern_, could increase the complexity of the code**.

+    -   There are no "free lunches" in software.
+Everything has a price.

+-   The software of today, at the core architectural level, does not differ that much from the software from X years ago.
+    -   The tools have changed, but the same patterns still apply.

+This chapter was a high-level overview of what's to come, so I did not take that many notes.
+We will be touching on everything included in this chapter in detail later on.

+## Part 2: Humans & Code

+-   It is vital to remember that the application has **two types of customers: the users and your fellow developers**.

+    -   Applying the principles of XP and software design, helps us cater to both groups.

+-   By running various pools and researching what "experts" have to say, Khalil noticed that the **clean code is as much about the humans who read the code as it is about the structure of the code**.

+    -   That makes sense, since **most of our time is spent reading code, than writing code**.

+-   A good place to start is to **establish a _coding standard_**.

+    -   Think code formatting, structure, naming things and other stuff.
+    -   **_Coding standard_ avoids bike shedding**.
+You all agreed on X, so let us stick to X.
+        -   Of course, there is additional benefit of consistency.
+A very vital aspect of software.
+Humans like patterns.

+-   The following are key concepts pertaining to _clean code_ as noted by researching "experts" opinions and various pools.

+    -   Runs all the tests.
+    -   Contains no duplication.
+    -   Maximizes clarity.
+    -   Has fewer elements.

+        They all make sense.
+They also could be applied to things outside of software (especially the _has fewer elements_), for example, to things like cars.